Volkswagen: Image Search SEO as an “Organic Ad”

 Does the Facebook app actually matter?

 Yes.
-It is the coordination layer that turns passive viewers into active participants and gives the campaign a reason to unfold over time.
+It is the coordination layer, meaning the simple system that collects votes and points fans to the official artists, and gives the campaign a reason to unfold over time.

 What audience behaviour is this trying to encourage?